black-scythe0/Exp-aarch64-asm/code/page2/page2.md

 now sum of 1 and 2 is in x2
 only thing remaining is to verify it.

-we know how to call exxit syscall and give it a value to exit with.
+we know how to call exit syscall and give it a value to exit with.

 ```asm